 You can become the strong motivator for someone to seek help.
 Your support may help them to confront their issues and provide a source of strength to assist in their recovery.
+Find out how as a family member or friend of an emergency service worker you can support them through a traumatic event, either during or after service.

 How can I help?

-Mark: “That my brain is injured from trauma that I have been involved in and my behaviours have changed and will continue to change until I can be treated.
+Mark: That my brain is injured from trauma that I've been involved in, and my behaviours have changed and will continue to change until I can be treated.
 I’d want them to know things like…

 - I may flare up at small matters that may seem insignificant